shmax/graphql-php-validation-toolkit/examples/04-list-of-scalar-validation/README.md

 # Validation of InputObjects (or Objects)

-You can add validate lists of things.
-You can specify a `validate` callback on the `ListOf` field itself, and also specify a `validateItem` callback to be applied to each item in the list.
+You can validate lists of things.
+You can specify a `validate` callback on the `ListOf` field itself, ...
+TODO fill this in.
 Any errors returned on the list items will each have an `index` property so you will know exactly which items were invalid.

 ### Run locally